 ABOUT MONTEREY COUNTY GIVES!

-HOW MCGives!
+HOW MCGIVES!
 WORKS

-Readers of the Weekly are directed online to donate to the nonprofit(s) of their choosing.
-You are welcome to utilize the MCGives! website for your year-end fundraising, thereby increasing your opportunity for obtaining MCGives!
-Organization Challenge Grants, Special Awards and the matching funds.
+Readers will have the opportunity to read about your organization in both the MCGives! edition of Monterey County Weekly and online at www.montereycountygives.com where they are directed to donate to the nonprofit(s) of their choosing.
+The most successful organizations utilize MCGives! for their year-end fundraising, thereby increasing their opportunity for obtaining MCGives!
+Organization Challenge Gifts Special Awards and maximizing matching funds.

 SPECIAL MCGives!
-AWARDS
+AWARDS ($5,500 total)

 $2,500 Ingenuity Grant

 This grant is awarded to one nonprofit that demonstrates ingenuity and creativity through their approach in resolving their sector’s challenges.